 Once all the children have had a turn printing the letter, then the teacher sets the board up so they can see it throughout the day.
 Then she extends the learning experience by reading a book that also has the letter “O”.

 Reading aloud to young children is an important part of building their interest in writing as well as expanding their knowledge in language and literacy.

-Who knew that the letter O could be so fun to explore!Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Who knew that the letter O could be so fun to explore!Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!